-Current limit is implemented by sensing the inductor valley current across the LS $R{\rm DS(ON)}$ during the LS ontime.
-The current limit comparator prevents a new ontime from being started until the valley current is less than the current limit.
+Current limit is implemented by sensing the inductor valley current across the LS MOSFET V{DS} during the LS on-time.
+The current limit comparator prevents a new on-time from being started until the valley current is less than the current limit.

 The set point is configured by connecting a resistor from the ILIM pin to the SW pin.
-A trimmed current of approximately 20 μ A is output onto the ILIM pin, which creates a voltage across the resistor.
+A trimmed current is output onto the ILIM pin, which creates a voltage across the resistor.
 When the voltage on ILIM goes negative, an over-current condition is detected.